juanluispaz/ts-sql-query/docs/advanced-usage.md

 ## Extract writable columns

 Sometimes could be useful to extract all columns available in an object, like a table or view, excluding the one that cannot be use in an insert or update.
 This function is analogous to `extractColumnsFrom` but ignoring computed ad virtual columns.
 For this purpose you can find the function `extractWritableColumnsFrom` in the file `ts-sql-query/extras/utils`.
+This function receives the object that contains the columns as its first argument and optionally, as its second argument, an array with the name of the properties to exclude.

 ```ts
 import { extractWritableColumnsFrom } from "ts-sql-query/extras/utils";